pderichai/uw-nlp-capstone/index.md

-We're also interested in producing CWRs with greater knowledge about entities, and **evaluating whether these methods lead to gains on intrinsic probing tasks and extrinsic NLP tasks.** For instance, one idea would be to pretrain entity-aware language models[^fn5] and examine whether their hidden states encode more information about entities / are more performant than standard CWRs on tasks that require knowledge about entities.
+We're also interested in producing CWRs with greater knowledge about entities, and **evaluating whether these methods lead to gains on intrinsic probing tasks and extrinsic NLP tasks.** For instance, one idea would be to pretrain entity-aware language models (Ji et al., 2017) and examine whether their hidden states encode more information about entities / are more performant than standard CWRs on tasks that require knowledge about entities.
 It's likely that we will be able to produce a proof-of-concept, but large-scale pretraining may prove to be cost and time-prohibitive.

+### References

+Peters, Matthew E., et al. "Deep contextualized word representations."
+Proc. of NAACL (2018).

+Radford, Alec, et al. ["Improving language understanding by generative pre-training."](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) (2018).

+Devlin, Jacob, et al. "BERT: Pre-training of deep bidirectional transformers for language understanding."
+Proc. of NAACL (2019).

+Liu, Nelson F., et al. "Linguistic Knowledge and Transferability of Contextual Representations."
+Proc. of NAACL (2019).

+Ji, Yangfeng, et al. "Dynamic Entity Representations in Neural Language Models."
+Proc. of EMNLP (2017).

 ## Blog Post \#4: Spinning Up